 A second section of the survey will include optional open-ended questions for participants to share stories about their extreme learning experiences.
 The open-ended interview questions will allow respondents to elaborate on their informal and extreme learning expectations, motivations, experiences and achievements, challenges and obstacles, supports, role models, and future plans.
 It is in these open-ended questions that we intend to begin to gather real-world stories of personal change and life altering empowerment moments.
 In effect, the online survey captures a wide-range of individual experiences in an expedient and secure fashion, while establishing baseline informal and extreme learning data as well as a pool of interview and story sharing participants.

-The research has been approved by IRB.
+You can be a participant of the survey.
+Go to the Survey The research has been approved by IRB.
 Please see the Informed Consent Statement.

 Participant InterviewsBack